FairSky/PrimeNumberChecker/README.rst

 ============================================
-Prime Number Finder
+Prime Number Checker ver.
+0.1
 ============================================

-*Prime Finder* is an simple application created for finding prime numbers.
+*Prime Finder* is an application with graphical interface for finding prime numbers.

 Use nosetests to run all unittests.